 Read Next: Refurbished phones — what are they, and where can you get them?

 Most of us don’t really know how much of an issue e-waste really is.
 What happens to those old phones we hoard and throw away after years of living in a drawer?
 The first thought would be to dump it in the trash, but that mentality is bringing serious repercussions that affect our environment.

-Want to put that into perspective?
-That’s enough to fill 1.15 million 18-wheel trucks.
-And it seems the USA is the main contributor, beating China by more than a million tons.
-To make matters even worse, our recycling rate seems to be pretty low (13.6 for the USA in 2008), something we need to change, especially considering how much the mobile industry continues to grow.
+It seems the USA is the main contributor, beating China by more than a million tons.
+To make matters even worse, our recycling rate seems to be pretty low (29 percent for the USA in 2012), and that’s something we need to change, especially considering how much the mobile industry continues to grow.

 The best solution is recycling, so we thought we would offer a list of good options for when you need to get rid of those old phones.
 Don’t just throw them in the trash!